-- (1) The Deputy Chief Minister shall discharge the functions of the Chief Minister during - (a) the temporary absence or incapacity of the Chief Minister; or - (b) a vacancy in the office of Chief Minister. - (2) The Chief Minister may, during the temporary absence or incapacity of a Minister or a vacancy in the office of Minister - (a) personally discharge the functions of that Minister; or - (b) designate another Minister to discharge the functions of that Minister. - (3) The functions that a Minister may discharge under this Article shall include the power to make enactments. - (4) The temporary discharge by one Minister of the functions of another Minister shall not affect any delegation made by that other Minister under Article 28.
+- (1F) For the purposes of paragraph (1E) - (a) a Minister's period of office as a Minister includes such office held in a previous Council of Ministers; and - (b) a Minister's period of office as an elected member includes such office held in a previously constituted States.48 - (2) The Chief Minister may, during the temporary absence or incapacity of a Minister or a vacancy in the office of Minister - (a) personally discharge the functions of that Minister; or - (b) designate another Minister to discharge the functions of that Minister. - (3) The functions that a Minister may discharge under this Article shall include the power to make enactments. - (4) The temporary discharge by one Minister of the functions of another Minister shall not affect any delegation made by that other Minister under Article 28.